aaronbloomfield/ccc/hws/dex/index.md

 You will also need to be familiar with the [Ethereum slide set](../../slides/ethereum.html#/), the [Solidity slide set](../../slides/solidity.html#/), the [Tokens slide set](../../slides/tokens.html#/), and the [Blockchain Applications](../../slides/applications.html) slide set.
 The last one is most relevant, as it discusses how DEXes work.

+Your token cryptocurrency has a name and a symbol.
+In this assignment, we will just refer to it as "TCC".

+In addition to your source code, you will submit an edited version of [dex.py](dex.py.html) ([src](dex.py)).

 ### Changelog